srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/16-Implement resource tagging.md

     **Note:** This is a simple example to demonstrate tagging.
 Please note that the assignment takes around 30 minutes to take effect.

-7. The **Require a tag amd its value on resources** policy assignment is now in place.
+7. The **Require a tag and its value on resources** policy assignment is now in place.
 When a resource is created, it must include a tag with the Company : Contoso key.

    ![Add tags.](../images/AZ-900lab16.1.png)